Hello, today we’re going to be looking at using Selective Color in Lightroom Presets.

 The photo we will be using today, provided by sleeklens.com, is a lovely shot of two little kids playing in some Autumn leaves.

 For this, I’m going to have everything in the background black white, while focusing in on the leaves, the children and their colourful outfits.

-Lightroom makes this super easy and with all Adobe products, there are several different ways to do it.
+Installing Lightroom presets make this super easy and with all Adobe products, there are several different ways to do it.
 I’m going to show you the way I do it and what I was taught.